Advertisement

 Instead of trying to convince your kid to feel better, or trying to fix the situation, listen more than you talk.
 Acknowledge and restate their feelings.
 Ask clarifying questions.

-Using healthy coping skills in your daily interactions with your child can show them how to reboot a relationship that’s important.
+Using healthy coping skills in your daily interactions with your child can show them how to reboot a relationship that’s important and help them discover their emotional triggers.

 “You can role-model how to apologize first, without explanations or excuses, in all your relationships,” she continues.
 “You can say, ‘I’m sorry — I don’t know what I have done to make you angry.
 Is there anything I can do to make things right?’”